 by The Chocolate Dictionary

 Chocosophy is the wisdom of chocolates.
-Conventionally expressed in adages or maxims – small but beautifully formed statements – chocosophy comments on, or advises about, chocolates, favouring a sweet, paradoxical tone.
-Examples of this bite-sized wisdom include:
+Conventionally expressed in small but beautifully formed statements, chocosophy comments on, or advises about, chocolates.
+The style is often paradoxical but always with some sweetness of flavour:

-- A chocolate as dark as night can make one’s day.
+- A chocolate as dark as night can make your day.

 - Fullness is an empty box of chocolates.